ffff00-korj/nvim_config/README.md

 nvim .
 ```

-Then in neovim type ":Lazy" and "I" to install plugins (it will be uploaded from github)
+Then in neovim type ":Lazy" and "I"(shift-i) to install plugins (it will be uploaded from github)